dbombara/dbombara.github.io/welcome.md

 ## Welcome!

 I am a Ph.D. student at the [Harvard John A. Paulson School of Engineering and Applied Sciences](https://www.seas.harvard.edu/).
-I joined the [Harvard Microrobotics Laboratory](https://www.micro.seas.harvard.edu/) as a graduate research assistant.
-I am supported by the [National Science Foundation Graduate Research Fellowship](https://www.nsfgrfp.org/) program.
+I am supported by the [National Science Foundation Graduate Research Fellowship](https://www.nsfgrfp.org/) program and the Harvard Graduate Prize Fellowship.

 I graduated with a Master of Science in mechanical engineering in August 2022 from the [University of Nevada, Reno](https://www.unr.edu/).
 I completed my research in the [Smart Robotics Laboratory](https://packpages.unr.edu/jun).